microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Age Appropriateness/Exposure to Minors

 This accelerator contains features which have been requested by our Education industry leaders and customers.
 Microsoft is aware that **there are significant potential harms when exposing minors to generative AI and Internet content** (as may be provided via Bing Web Search API for LLMs).
 Microsoft is also aware that there are regional legal limitations which may govern the application of these technologies, especially when delivered to minors.
-The technology systems available today are unable to mitigate all potential harms and meet all legal limitations.
-This accelerator does not address these concerns.
+The technology **systems available at the time of this writing are unable to mitigate all potential harms and meet all legal limitations.
+This accelerator does not address these concerns.**

 **Great care MUST BE taken to evaluate your solution, especially when applying to minors.**

 Current known limitations with respect to minors:
 * Bing Safe Search is limited to filtering Adult Content in text and image form
 * Content Safety features may be enabled but are not comprehensive enough to limit all potential harms related to self harm, hate speech, racism, terrorism and violence
-* Content Safety does not support some regional legal reuqirements including ability to limit religious content and content related to sexual oreintation
+* Content Safety does not support some regional legal requirements including ability to limit religious content and content related to sexual oreintation
 * Age-adaptive prompting is not implemented in this accelerator
 * This accelerator does not have age awareness
 * This accelerator does not utilize, collect or store guardian consent
-* This accelerator does not store user interaction history in any form; neither queries nor responses are stored
+* This accelerator does not store user interaction history in any form including user identifiers, queries or responses
 * This accelerator may not have adequeate features to prevent "jailbraking" of the system to bypass harm mitigations